ELC — Entergy Louisiana, LLC COLLATERAL TR MT

 5. Notable Q&A Insights

-- Industrial Sales Growth: The strong first-quarter performance does not alter full-year guidance but indicates robust customer ramp-up.
+- Impact of Industrial Sales Growth: The strong industrial sales growth in Q1 is not expected to change full-year guidance but indicates positive momentum in customer ramp-up.